Allegheny-Computer-Science-100-F2019/cs100-F2019-inclass-starter/README.md

 * `gradle runExploreDataTypes`: Run the `ExploreDataTypes` program
 * `gradle -q --console plain runComputeGasMileage`: Run the `inclass.ComputeGasMileage` program
+- `gradle runPerformStringMutation` to run the `gradle runPerformStringMutation` program
+- `gradle -q --console plain runCompareInputValues` to run the `inclass.CompareInputValues` program

 ## Expected Program Output

 As you complete the in-class programming assignments, you will see that they each produce different output.
-The following list shows the output from running each of the programs that you complete during class activities.
+The following list shows the output from running some of the programs that you complete during class activities.

 - `gradle runExploreDataTypes`: